LassoSoft/LassoGuide/lasso_guide_source/databases/database-interaction.rst

 The following HTML form provides two inputs into which the visitor can type information.
 An input is provided for "first_name" and one for "last_name".
 These correspond to the names of fields in the "people" table.
-The action of the form is set to "/response.lasso" which will contain the inline that performs the actual database action::
+The action of the form is set to "response.lasso" which will contain the inline that performs the actual database action::

    <form action="response.lasso" method="POST">